 Courtney M. Gallaher, Ph.D., Michigan State University, assistant professor

 Vittorio (Victor) Gensini, Ph.D., University of Georgia, assistant professor

 Ryan D. James, Ph.D., University of North Carolina, Charlotte, associate professor

 Michael E. Konen, Ph.D., Iowa State University, associate professor

 Wei Luo, Ph.D., Washington University, Distinguished Research Professor

 Jie Song, Ph.D., University of Delaware, professor

-James L. Wilson, Ph.D., University of North Carolina, assistant professor
+James L. Wilson, Ph.D., University of North Carolina, associate professor